akhi07rx/HTML2GIF/README.md

 - [Puppeteer](https://pptr.dev/): A Node.js library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default but can be configured to run full (non-headless) Chrome or Chromium.
 - [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg): A fluent API to [FFmpeg](https://ffmpeg.org/).
 - [ffmpeg-installer](https://www.npmjs.com/package/@ffmpeg-installer/ffmpeg): An npm package that downloads FFmpeg binaries for the correct platform and includes them in your node_modules.
+- [progress](https://www.npmjs.com/package/progress): A flexible progress bar for node.js and the browser.
 - [Stack Overflow](https://stackoverflow.com/): A platform for developers to learn and share their programming knowledge.

 These resources provided the necessary documentation and guides that were instrumental in the development of this project.
 A big thank you to all the contributors of these resources! 😊